geppy-os/x86-64/README.md

 Make sure kernel is not using "old partition table" (you may get a warning) and continue:
 You may need to run "sudo fdisk -l" again.
 I'll be using /dev/sde

-You need min 4GB flash drvie for >> modern << utitlities to apply FAT32 correctly
+You need min 4GB flash drvie for >>modern<< utitlities to apply FAT32 correctly

 sudo mkfs.fat /dev/sde1 -F 32

+comment 2

 sudo umount /dev/sde1

+comment 3

 sudo dd if=geppy/boot/mbr.bin of=/dev/sde conv=fdatasync

+comment 4

 sudo dd if=geppy/boot/jump.bin of=/dev/sde1 conv=fdatasync

+comment 5

 sudo dd if=geppy/boot/vbr_fat32.bin of=/dev/sde1 obs=1c seek=90 conv=fdatasync

+replug your drive/disk and copy geppy.img

 # License